bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 3. *Regular-streaming* (base type) - a generic processor which receives an event, does some data transformation and sends transformation to the next processing step.

 4. *Batch-streaming* — It organizes incoming data into batches and processing is performed with sliding window.
-Batch module may be used to implement streaming joins and processing where algorithm must observe range of input messages rather than current one.
+Batch module may be used to implement streaming joins and processing where algorithm must observe the range of input messages rather than a current one.

 The modules can be strung in a pipeline as illustrated below: